-If you activate this option, the sport will appear in the general list.
-If you do not activate it (because it is not a sport mode that you use frequently), it will still be available in the watch, but it will be included in the "Others" option.
-If you enter this menu, you must first select the sport that you are going to do, and then choose one of the proposals that it makes.
+Activating this option makes the sport appear in the general list.
+If you do not activate it (because it is not a sport mode that you use frequently), it will still be available on the watch, but it will be included in the "Others" option.
+If you enter this menu you must first select the sport you are going to do, and then choose one of the proposals it makes.

 I remind you that these are the predefined modes I talked about before, the ones you can't customize the screens, but some of them offer full screen graphics.